afnavaja/vanella-rest-api/README.md

     | update | Creates a ready made endpoint app-generated code to update records to your specified database table. |
     | delete | Ceates a ready made endpoint app-generated code to delete records to your specified database table. |

-  - > Important: The endpoint group class files already extends to Vanella\Handlers\Restful class so you don't necessarily have to regenerate CRUD on your class files.
+  - > Important: The endpoint group class files already extends to Vanella\Handlers\Restful class so you don't necessarily have to egenerate CRUD[create,read,update,delete] api endpoints on your class files.
   - >But there maybe times, that you need to have some minor changes or customization to a certain endpoint so Vanella REST API helps you generate necessary sourcecode for that to get you started!
   - > Again, just use your vanilla php to create that sophisticated API process! :p